 Manually Review Text-Responses

-In the green Settings tab of your Experience, click the Interface Preferences tab.
-Find the Profanity & Review area, and enable Manually Review Text-Responses.
+In the green Settings tab of your Experience, click the Interface tab.
+Find the Profanity & Review Settings, and enable Manually Review Text-Responses, as displayed below.

 Approving and Rejecting Answers

 Before you receive any answers from your crowd, check the blue Questions tab of your experience.
 You'll see it changes slightly.

 There are now two areas for answers instead of just one.
 Review Incoming Answers will hold all the responses from your crowd until you either approve or reject them.
 Crowd Answers will hold all the answers you approve.
 The Projector View and Mobile View will only show answers from the approved Crowd Answers area.